 Accordingly, it was decided to launch a private-sector fund for public relations and for sponsoring research and development in the carbon recycling field, with the Carbon Recycling Fund Institute being established on August 30, 2019 to take responsibility for its administration.

-While it is true that CO2 has come to be seen in a negative light in recent years, the goal of reducing greenhouse gas emissions by 80% by 2050 will be difficult to achieve unless proactive steps are taken to instead treat CO2 as a useful source of carbon.
+While it is true that CO2 has come to be seen in a negative light in recent years, the goal of carbon neutrality by 2050 will be difficult to achieve unless proactive steps are taken to instead treat CO2 as a useful source of carbon.

 After all, life itself is sustained through a biogeochemical cycle in which plants use CO2, water, and sunlight to manufacture carbohydrates, which animals then consume and metabolize with oxygen to form CO2 again, something that can be likened to plants and animals putting CO2 through an endless cycle of birth, death, and rebirth.